msazurestackworkloads/azurestack-gallery/acsengine-kubernetes/1804/docs/Troubleshooting.md

 The last error in the file usually reflects the issue.
 If it's user error please fix it and try redeployment.

-b) If you hit any issues with kubernetes cluster deployment then TBA.
+b) Second it runs Kubernetes cluster deployment, if you hit any issues with kubernetes cluster deployment then TBA.